mikeizbicki/cmc-csci040/lab-wardialing/README.md

 **Learning Objectives:**

-1. Practice using the `requests` library
+1. Review using the `requests` library
-1. Practice working with exceptions
+1. Review working with exceptions
 1. Learn how to circumvent anti-scraping measures
 1. Learn how to monitor the internet connectivity of a country/organization